moesy/crypto-world/README.md

 # build commands (run from the build directory)
 - nvidia-rig

-# Mining Commands (run from the mine directory)
+# Mining Commands (run from the mine/ directory)
-- eth-miner
+- mike mine-ethereum
-- hush-miner (coming soon)
+- make mine-hush